Kidding Season Essentials - For the Kids

 A kid must be warmed up to at least 99 degrees before feeding.

 As mentioned previously, ways to warm include space heaters, hair dryers, and heat lamps.
 Another effective method is placing the kid’s body in a plastic bag with its head out and submerging its body in warm water.
 Hot water bottles and emergency blankets are also options, making sure that the hot water bottles don’t burn the skin.
-It must be noted that newborn kids especially cannot regulate their body temperatures well yet – care must be taken not to overheat the kid, either.
+It must be noted that newborn kids especially cannot regulate their body temperatures well yet – care must be taken not to heat the the kid too long, either.
 If the kid has a willing dam to nurse, that is the easiest way to feed.
 Make sure to have clean bottles and variety of nipples on hand before kidding season, even if if you don’t plan on bottle-feeding…sometimes, bottle babies just happen.
 If the kid has a suckling reflex feed it milk or colostrum once it is sufficiently warmed.
-If it can suckle but is reluctant, glucose powder or karo syrup rubbed on the gums can give it a boost of energy and encourage active suckling.
-Do not use coffee or cayenne or anything but glucose powder or karo.
-Glucose powder and karo actually offer CALORIES as well as sugar boost; the other things do not.
+If it can suckle but is reluctant, glucose powder/liquid (like Dextrose; powders are more common outside of the US but you can find some for dogs sometimes) or karo syrup rubbed on the gums can give it a boost of energy and encourage active suckling.
+Do not use coffee or cayenne but glucose powder or karo.
+Glucose powder/liquid and karo actually offer CALORIES as well as sugar boost; the other things do not.
 Again, for weak kids or especially stubborn kids, the weak kid syringe is an essential tool.
 Frequent small meals maintain blood sugar best and are an especially good idea for kids that were chilled.

 For those with many kids or kids that look quite similar, some forms of identification besides mentally recording physical appearance might be handy.
 A simple method is a veterinarian paper collar that can be color-coded or written on.
 Breeders might also keep a record book to jot down the birthing orders for tattoos, birth dates or times, and/or simple descriptions of which kids belong to which dams.